BA (Hons) Comics

 Key course features

-- You will be part of a vibrant and creative community of commercial artists including children’s book artists, illustrators, animators, game artists and designers.
+- You will be part of a vibrant and creative community of commercial artists including illustrators, animators and graphic designers.

-- You will be taught by a teaching team with a broad range of experience working professionally in the comics and illustration industries.
+- You will be taught by a teaching team with a broad range of experience working professionally in the creative industries.

 - We encourage our students to self-publish and learn how to produce high-quality production prototypes to pitch to the publishing industry through the use of our in-house Bindery.